beylkhanovdamir/suitalterations/README.md

 Follow below instructions:

-0. Make sure that you filled the required app settings
+0. Make sure that you filled the required app settings (Look into the `appsettings.json` file)

 1. Navigate to `./src` folder